 Gill Phillips

-Gill Phillips is a lawyer who works as an editorial legal consultant for a number of NGOs and not for profits, advising on a range of content-related matters including defamation, privacy, contempt of court and reporting restrictions.
+Gill Phillips is a lawyer who works as an editorial legal consultant for a number of NGOs and not-for-profits, advising on a range of content-related matters including defamation, privacy, contempt of court and reporting restrictions.
 For over 10 years she was the Director of Editorial Legal Services at the Guardian News and Media.
 In that capacity she was involved in the Trafigura super injunction case, and has advised GNM publications on Wikileaks, Edward Snowden, and various big data leak stories such as the Panama and Paradise Papers.
 She also sits as a part-time Employment Tribunal Judge and co-authors the University of Law Employment Law handbook.

 Gill is a member of the CIJ’s Board of Trustees.